-2013-2014 - Initial Transmission Trials with Potted Vines.
-In 2013 and 2014, we prioritized the screening of leafhoppers (E. elegantula and E. ziczac), grape whitefly (Trialeurodes vittatas), mealybugs (Planococcus ficus and Pseudococcus maritimus), and blue-green sharpshooter (Graphocephala atropunctata) because of the published work by Poojari et al. (2013), their prevalence in California vineyards, and/or their phloem feeding (Geminiviridae are phloem-limited, although the biology and ecology of GRBaV is not fully understood).
-In both years, canes were collected from Cabernet Sauvignon (clone 6) and Cabernet Franc (clone 04) vines in vineyard blocks where vines are known to have tested positive for GRBaV, and negative for all known GLRaVs and other known grapevine viruses.
+Initial Transmission Trials with Potted Vines.
+We prioritized the screening of leafhoppers (E. elegantula and E. ziczac), grape whitefly (Trialeurodes vittatas), mealybugs (Planococcus ficus and Pseudococcus maritimus), and blue-green sharpshooter (Graphocephala atropunctata) because of the published work by Poojari et al. (2013), their prevalence in California vineyards, and/or their phloem feeding (this category of viruses [Geminiviridae] are phloem-limited, although the biology and ecology of GRBaV is not fully understood).

+Canes were collected from Cabernet Sauvignon (clone 6) and Cabernet Franc (clone 04) vines in vineyard blocks where vines were known to have tested positive for GRBaV, and negative for all known GLRaVs and other known grapevine viruses.
 PCR test results for these vines were made and canes negative for all viruses except GRBaV and RSP (UC Berkeley and FPS test results) were transferred to UC Berkeley Oxford Tract Greenhouse and established in pots on a mist bench.
+Vines were maintained in the greenhouse, strictly treated to be insect and mite-free, and isolated from other vines that may have harbored viral pathogens.
 As indicators for these studies, we used Cabernet Sauvignon vines propagated from material provided by FPS and maintained under similar conditions.

 Initial tests were conducted using the most mobile stages of key species, including adults of the Erythroneura (leafhopper) species and the grape whitefly, and crawlers of the vine mealybug crawlers and grape phylloxera.
 We employed standard transmission protocols to evaluate the potential of these insects to transmit GRBaV, as has recently been done for GLRaVs (Tsai et al. 2008, Tsai et al. 2011) and Pierce's Disease (Almeida and Purcell 2003a, b).
 We used a standard Acquisition Access Period (AAP) and Inoculation Access Period (IAP) of 120 hours (5 d) each for all tested insect species except the more delicate grape whitefly, which could feed on plants for an AAP and IAP of 48 hours (2 d) each.
 In the "controlled trials", known infected source plants or uninfected control plants in pots (1-liter size) were inoculated with 30-50 insects for the AAP, and surviving insects were then transferred to uninfected plants for the IAP.
 Field-collected leafhopper adults and blue-green sharpshooter adults were taken from an insectary colony and released on plants that were placed singly in 61 x 61 x 61 cm BugDorm cages.
-Grape whitefly adults reared from pupae were collected in Napa County vinevards and then released into nylon bags enclosing 5 leaves on potted grape plants.
+Grape whitefly adults reared from pupae were collected in Napa County vineyards and then released into nylon bags enclosing 5 leaves on potted grape plants.
 Mealybug crawlers were moved onto individual grape leaves (3 leaves per plant) using a brush, and grape leaves were then enclosed with white paper bags.
 Following the IAP, all vines were treated with a contact insecticide to kill any remaining insect species.
 All insects were collected and tested for GRBaV within 48 hours after the AAP period.
 Every four months thereafter, three petioles were collected from each host plant and assayed for GRBaV infection.
 A total of 20 test vines were inoculated for each of the above insect species in the 2014 trials.

-Results from the 2013/2014 trials have not indicated that the tested leafhoppers (E. elegantula and E. ziczac), grape whitefly (Trialeurodes vittatas), mealybugs (Planococcus ficus and Pseudococcus maritimus), and bluegreen sharpshooter (Graphocephala atropunctata) transmitted GRBaV to from infected to uninfected grape vines.
-Inoculated vines from these trials are being held for a two-year period, during which petioles are tested for GRBaV every four months and vines are visually evaluated for symptoms every fall.
-All insects that fed on infected plant material in these trials have tested negative as well.
-That said, we have recently begun to redesign our insect testing procedures to improve the sensitivity and accuracy of these laboratory tests.
-Insects from the 2013/2014 trials are being re-tested using new protocols that have been developed and verified.
+Results showed none of the tested insects (i.e. leafhoppers [E. elegantula and E. ziczac], grape whitefly [Trialeurodes vittatas], mealybugs [Planococcus ficus and Pseudococcus maritimus], and blue-green sharpshooter [Graphocephala atropunctata]) transmitted GRBaV to uninfected grape vines.
+Inoculated vines from these trials were held for a two-year period, during which petioles are tested for GRBaV every four months and vines are visually evaluated for symptoms every fall.
+All insects that fed on infected plant material in these trials have tested negative as well (note that in other trials leafhoppers have tested positive).